wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-get-started/includes/3-exercise-enable-microsoft-viva-connections.md

 1. In the SharePoint admin center, from the menu, select **Settings**.
 1. In the list of settings, select **Home site**.
-1. In the **URL of site you want to use** box, paste the URL of the newly created communication site URL that you previously copied.
+1. In the **URL of site you want to use** box, paste the URL of the newly created communication site that you previously copied.
 1. To confirm the changes, select **Save**.

 ## Enable global navigation